How I Got Obsessed with Travel – My First Solo Backpacking Europe

 Getting to Each Country

-Here is something that was stupid on a financial level, but smart for enjoying myself.
+Here is something that was stupid on a financial level, but smart for enjoying me.
 I didn’t book any travel between the countries.
 I wanted to leave it open so I could have the freedom to change something last minute and not be beholden to a flight schedule.
 It gave me the option to stay in a country longer or shorter than planned and also I imagined some ultimate scenario where I took a train from Rome to Northern Italy and then to Prague.
 That didn’t happen.

 Still, by just winging it, I didn’t have that hard of a time getting decent flights and for okay prices.